BadrElya/Schweissnaht_Segmentierung/customDataScripts/README.md

 ## 6. convert2png.py

-This script converts images to JPG format and saves the converted images in the specified output directory.
+This script converts images to PNG format and saves the converted images in the specified output directory.

 ```
 python convert2png.py input_folder converted_PNG_input_folder